belaabel289/belaabel289/README.md

 ---

 ### 🌿 Nature & Life
-> Hiking · Rock Climbing · Swimming · Rafting · Beach Escapes 🌊
+> Hiking · Climbing · Swimming · Rafting · Beach Escapes 🌊
 > Nature has always been my place of peace and inspiration.

 ---